adi12347/Multi_Linear_Regression/README.md

 # Multi_Linear_Regression
-This model to trained to analysez number of images analyzed depending on time, coffeee and age
+This model to predict number of images analyzed depending on time, coffeee and age